re-mote-sensing/re-mote/RyanTyrrell19/Notes/LoRa/MESH_Network_Proposals.md

 ### Setup
 The setup consists of three components; End-Node, Relay-Node, and a Gateway.

 End-Node - To conserve power, the MESH Modules are powered off when not used.
-When ready to transmit data, the moduels are powered on, and data is transmitted to the desired Gateway.
+When ready to transmit data, the modules are powered on, and data is transmitted to the desired Gateway.

 Relay-Node - Due to the Modules having their own processor, the Relayer's do not require an Arduino to run.
 After an initial configuration, these modules simply need an antenna and battery to receive and forward data.
 The main issue is the large power drawn when idle.
-(However, the Relayer's do are not limited in weight and/or size, so a larger batter and solar panels may be employed)
+(However, the Relayer's are not limited in weight and/or size, so a larger battery and/or solar panels may be employed)

 Gateway - acts just like a Relay-Node, only it will determine that it's own ID is the target ID and process the message accordingly